The Goose-Step (book): Context

 Published in 1923, The Goose-step was written during the post–World War I Red Scare.
 It was a time of great political awareness and activism on both left and right in the United States.
 On the left, there was widespread interest in Socialism and Communism, especially in the results of the 1917 Russian Revolution.
 Populist ideas were still alive, and Anarchism was in the news, with the Italian anarchists Sacco and Vanzetti arraigned in 1920 for a robbery and murder.
 On the right, the anti-German jingoism and florid patriotism of the war years had stirred up passions against pacifism and ‘foreign’ ideas such as Socialism and Communism.
 The Palmer raids against suspected radicals occurred in 1919, and superpatriotic organizations like the business-sponsored, anti-union Better America Foundation worked to shape public opinion.

 Critiques of higher education had recently appeared, such as Thorstein Veblen’s 1918 book The Higher Learning in America.

 Sinclair spent a year traveling the country for the book and interviewed over a thousand persons.
 Sinclair also used primary sources like letters, and secondary sources like student newspapers.

-Sinclair had studied at Columbia University in New York City, and the book’s longest section attacks Columbia and its president, Nicholas Murray Butler.
+Sinclair had studied at Columbia University in New York City.
+One of the longest sections in the book discusses the school and its president, Nicholas Murray Butler.

 Sinclair originally intended to also critique elementary and high schools, but because of length he saved that material for another book, published in 1924 as The Goslings.